deloreyj/create-react-app/packages/react-scripts/README.md

 ## Purpose

 The purpose of this project is to provide a dev-ready starting point for modern react development at Magento without deviating too much from industry standards.
-This fork of r
+This fork of Facebook's react-scripts.

 It includes support for [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) with the webpack dev server from within a Magento instance